- What personally identifiable information (“PII”) we collect;

 SXSW may provide to third parties non-personal information about you that does not allow you to be identified or contacted and that is combined with the non-personal information of other users ("Aggregate Information").
-For example, we might inform third parties regarding the number of users of our site and the activities they conduct while on our site.
-We might also inform a company that performs services or that provides products and/or services to SXSW (that may or may not be a SXSW business partner or an advertiser on our site) that "50% of our users live in the USA" or that "85% of our users have purchased products and/or services which can be downloaded from SXSW's Web site."
+For example, we might inform third parties regarding the number of users of our Site and the activities they conduct while on our Site.
+We might also inform a company that performs services or that provides products and/or services to SXSW (that may or may not be a SXSW business partner or an advertiser on our site) that "50% of our users live in the USA" or that "85% of our users have purchased products and/or services which can be downloaded from SXSW's Site."
 Depending on the circumstances, we may or may not charge third parties for this Aggregate Information.
 We may not limit the third parties' use of the Aggregate Information.

 IV.
 YOUR PRIVACY CHOICES